mparkms/nodecg-for-smash/Readme.md

 [Having problems with installation?
 Check here.](https://github.com/mparkms/nodecg-for-smash/wiki/Troubleshooting-installation) If that doesn't help, post an issue here or tweet at me @kaabistar

+## Use with OBS Multiplatform
+The installation instructions for OBS multiplatform are exactly the same as above with the exception that you will have to use [Browser Plugin](https://obsproject.com/forum/resources/browser-plugin.115/) instead of CLR Browser.
+Also you will have to create your own scene, and manually set the required urls for browser import elements.
+The required elements can be found by searching the html directory under nodecg/bundles/nodecg-for-smash

 ## Overview of included dashboard panels